 Specifically, plaintiffs would have to prove that they were discriminated against based on race, that the discrimination was intentional, and that discrimination in the performance of a retailer’s return policy (rather than complete refusal to transact) is prohibited under the statute.

-This rigorous framework renders it difficult, if not insurmountable, for individual plaintiffs to prevail.
+This rigorous framework renders it difficult, if not impossible, for individual plaintiffs to prevail.

 First, in many cases, direct evidence of discrimination is unavailable.
-Frequently, the plaintiff only possesses evidence from her few experiences in the store and thus has serious difficulties “proving” that the defendant’s actions were discriminatory.
+Frequently, plaintiffs possess evidence only from their few experiences in the store and thus face serious difficulties “proving” that the defendant’s actions were discriminatory.
 Rarely does a plaintiff uncover a wealth of evidence documenting a company’s discriminatory practices.
 This is especially true in cases of subtle and covert forms of everyday retail discrimination, such as discriminatory enforcement of return policies and refusals to accept product returns.

-Second, it is of course no less difficult to prove that the observed discrimination was purposeful, and courts dismiss most section 1981 claims for lack of such proof.
+Second, it is, of course, no less difficult to prove that the observed discrimination was purposeful, and courts dismiss most Section 1981 claims for lack of such proof.
 Although plaintiffs can establish a prima facie case for discrimination by showing differential treatment, defendants may assert legitimate, nondiscriminatory reasons for their actions, and the burden may then shift back to the plaintiffs to prove that the defendant’s alleged reasons were merely pretexts for intentional discrimination.
-Absent evidence of a pattern and practice of discrimination against minority consumers, this hurdle is again very difficult to surpass.
+Absent evidence of a pattern and practice of discrimination against minority consumers, this hurdle is again very difficult to overcome.

-In Mary's Honor Center v.
-Hicks, the U.S. Supreme Court further held that it is not enough for the plaintiff to prove that the defendant’s reason is incredulous or false, but rather that the plaintiff must show “both that the reason was false, and that discrimination was the real reason.”
+Furthermore, in Mary's Honor Center v.
+Hicks, the U.S. Supreme Court held that it is not enough for the plaintiff to prove that the defendant’s reason is incredulous or false, but rather, the plaintiff must show “both that the reason was false, and that discrimination was the real reason.”
 This decision made it even more difficult for discrimination litigants to prevail in discrimination cases against businesses.
 Together, these hurdles overly deter most plaintiffs from litigating their claims.

 Third, to date, courts have narrowly interpreted the scope of Section 1981 by focusing on conduct that prevents the formation of the contract as opposed to degrading the quality of the provided product or service.
 Many federal courts have insisted that Section 1981 plaintiffs show that the salespeople refused to sell to plaintiffs—rather than “merely” degraded the goods or services the plaintiff sought to buy.
 A typical finding is that “mere delay, even coupled with discourteous treatment, poor service, or racial animus, is insufficient to sustain a Section 1981 claim.”

-Hoping that the newly-enacted Civil Rights laws would assist them in fighting racial inequality in retail spaces, minority consumers began to bring discrimination claims to court.
+Hoping that the newly enacted Civil Rights laws would assist them in fighting racial inequality in retail spaces, minority consumers began to bring discrimination claims to court.
 But the courts dismissed the majority of these claims, refusing to interpret the Civil Rights laws as prohibiting retail discrimination, and racial minorities continued to face discrimination in retail stores despite the civil rights, antidiscrimination rhetoric.

-For example, in a highly publicized 1995 incident, three Black men filed a federal civil rights lawsuit against Eddie Bauer, alleging “consumer racism.”
-The store’s security guards detained the three, and ordered one of them to remove the shirt he was wearing, which he had purchased from the same store the previous day, on suspicion of shoplifting.
+For example, in a highly publicized 1995 incident, three Black men filed a federal civil rights lawsuit against the Eddie Bauer clothing chain, alleging “consumer racism.”
+A company store’s security guards had detained the three, and had ordered one of them to remove the shirt he was wearing, which he had purchased from the same store the previous day, on suspicion of shoplifting.
 The jury awarded plaintiffs $1 million in damages, but not on their discrimination or civil rights violation grounds.
 Rather, the damages were awarded since the plaintiffs had been falsely imprisoned and defamed.